 - 16.1.
 In accordance with the school's Administering Medication Policy, medicines are only administered at school when it would be detrimental to a pupil's health or school attendance not to do so. - 16.2.
 Pupils under 16 years of age are not given prescription or non-prescription medicines without their parent/carer's written consent except where the medicine has been prescribed to the pupil without the parent/carer's knowledge.
-In such cases, the school encourages the pupil to involve their parents/carers, while respecting their right to confidentially. - 16.3.
-Non-prescription medicines may be administered in the following situations: - When it would be detrimental to the pupil's health not to do so - When instructed by a medical professional - 16.4.
-No pupil under 16 years of age is given medicine containing aspirin unless prescribed by a doctor.
+In such cases, the school encourages the pupil to involve their parents/carers, while respecting their right to confidentially.

+16.3.
+Non-prescription medicines may be administered in the following situations:

+- When it would be detrimental to the pupil's health not to do so after consultation with the Headteacher. - When instructed by a medical professional - 16.4.
+No pupil under 16 years of age is given medicine containing aspirin unless prescribed by a doctor. - 16.5.
-- 16.5.
 Pain relief medicines are never administered without first checking when the previous dose was taken and the maximum dosage allowed. - 16.6.
-Parents/carers are informed any time medication is administered that is not agreed in an IHC plan. - 16.7.
-The school only accepts medicines that are in-date, labelled, in their original container, and that contain instructions for administration, dosage and storage.
+Parents/carers are informed any time medication is administered that is not agreed in an IHC plan.

+- 16.7.
+The school only accepts medicines that are: in-date, labelled with the child's details and evidence that the medicine has been prescribed by a doctor and/or dispensed by a known pharmacy.
+Medicines must be in their original containers, and contain instructions for administration, dosage and storage.
 The only exception to this is insulin, which must still be in-date, but is available in an insulin pen or pump, rather than its original container. - 16.8.
 All medicines are stored safely.
-Pupils know where their medicines are at all times and are able to access them immediately, whether in school or attending a school trip/residential visit.
+Pupils know where their medicines are at all times and will, under staff guidance, be able to access them when needed, whether they are in school or attending a school trip/residential visit.
 Where relevant, pupils are informed who holds the key to the relevant storage facility. - 16.9.
 When medicines are no longer required, they are returned to parents/carers for safe disposal.
-Sharps boxes are always used for the disposal of needles and other sharps. - 16.10.
+All parents/carers are expected to sign a form to state they have received returned medicines.
+Sharps boxes are always used for the disposal of needles and other sharps, if used. - 16.10.
 Controlled drugs are stored in a locked container and only named staff members have access; however, these drugs are easily accessed in an emergency.
 A record is kept of the amount of controlled drugs held and any doses administered. - 16.11.
-The school holds asthma inhalers for emergency use.
-The inhalers are stored in the school office and their use is recorded. - 16.12.
 Staff may administer a controlled drug to a child for whom it has been prescribed.
-They must do so in accordance with the prescriber's instructions. - 16.13.
+They must do so in accordance with the prescriber's instructions. - 16.12.
 Records are kept of all medicines administered to individual children stating what, how and how much was administered, when and by whom.
 A record of side effects presented is also held.